pololu/nixcrpkgs/README.md

 You should occasionally run `nix-collect-garbage` to remove items that are no longer needed and reclaim your disk space.
-However, note that Nix will typically remove all of your cross compilers and libraries when you run this command, which could require you to do a length mass rebuild the next time you want to build your software.
+However, note that Nix will typically remove all of your cross compilers and libraries when you run this command, which could require you to do a lengthy mass rebuild the next time you want to build your software.

 There is a method you can use to prevent Nix from garbage collecting the most